 Areas of Interest & Expertise

-She is a historian with a broad interest in the economic and social history of modern south Asia.
+Karuna is historian with a broad interest in the economic and social history of modern south Asia.
+She completed her PhD at the University of Delhi.
+Her doctoral dissertation explored the changing world of handloom weavers in south India – and the economic restructuring of the industry – from the early nineteenth to the mid twentieth century.
 Her work is grounded in the history of labour, with a special focus on the informal sector.
-Her doctoral dissertation explored the changing world of handloom weavers in south India – and the economic restructuring of the industry – from the early nineteenth to the mid twentieth century.
-Prior to joining Azim Premji University she was a Newton International Fellow at the University of Oxford.
 Her post-doctoral research focused on the historical emergence of the informal sector in India, looking at the complex interactions and conflicts between labour, capital and the state in a variety of industries between 1930 and 1970.
 She is currently working on a project titled “The informalisation of labour in India: Courts as a site of contestation”.
 Prior to joining the university she was a Newton International Fellow at the University of Oxford.

 She is currently working on a project titled “The informalisation of labour in India: Courts as a site of contestation”